RasaHQ/NLU-training-data/weather/nlu.md

 - Is it windy out?
 - It is so cloudy today, isn’t it?
 - It is so sunny today, isn’t it?
+- Is there much flooding on the roads today?
 - Lovely day, huh?
 - Nice weather today, isn’t it?
 - So, what will the weather be like today?